ZmG/wsk-tutorial/README.md

 Updating the wsk cli interpreter
 --------------------------------
 The interpreter is written in terminal.coffee, in the 'wsk' function.
 The entire thing is really a giant set of if else statements.
 The logic flow is pretty straight forward.
-To generate the js files, run the following.
+To generate the js files, run the following:

 1. Open the terminal.coffee file that is located in the wsk_tutorial/static/js directory.
 2. Adding a new command to the interpreter: